bitcoin-sv/go-sdk/docs/concepts/HOW_TX.md

 ## Conclusion

 The BSV SDK empowers developers to build robust applications on the network by abstracting the complexities of transaction creation.
 By understanding how transactions are structured and built through inputs and outputs, developers can leverage the full potential of the BSV blockchain, ensuring secure, efficient, and scalable applications.
-You can check out an example of creating transactions [in this tutorial!](../examples/EXAMPLE_COMPLEX_TX.md)